weakish/weakish.github.com/dive-into/go.md

 and functions with a value argument must take a value.
 However, methods with pointer receivers take either a value or a pointer as the receiver when they are called, and methods with value receivers take either a value or a pointer as the receiver when they are called.
+But Go only automatically insert a single dereference, thus given a method defined on `T`, calling it on a receiver `**T` is disallowed.

 ```go
 func (point *Point) Scale(f float64) {